Understanding Focus Therapy

 How long does emotionally focused therapy take?

-What happens in trauma focused therapy?
+What happens in trauma focused therapy with a therapist?

 What is a therapeutic focus?